NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/NeCTAR Fundamentals--DOCID26/Managing An Allocation--DOCID58.md

 your details.
 View or edit your request by clicking on the ‘My Requests’ tab at the dashboard.

-Your request will be reviewed by the your local node (if any) or the NeCTAR Allocation Committee.
+Your request will be reviewed by your local node (if any) or the NeCTAR Allocation Committee.
 This can take up to four weeks to process.

 If there are any issues with your request, we will get in touch with you.
 You